Generative AI vs Statistical AI in recruiting

 Generative AI

-Generative AI creates new text based on patterns learned from massive datasets.
+Generative AI creates new text based on patterns learned from large datasets.
 It responds to prompts, drafts content, and adapts to instructions.

 Examples: ChatGPT, Claude, Gemini.